-Here are the steps in developing (designing) the activity diagram for online shopping system.
+Here are the steps in creating (designing) the activity diagram for the online shopping system.

 - Step 1: Familiarize Activity Diagram Symbols

-Activity Diagram Symbols – are used to create an Activity Diagram which was presented here.
-Their symbols and applications must be familiarized before you build the Activity Diagram.
+First, Activity Diagram Symbols are used to create an Activity Diagram which was presented here.

 - Step 2: Identify the flow of actions.

-After familiarizing the symbols used in designing an activity diagram, you then need to identify the flow of actions included based on your use case diagram.
-The flow of actions or steps in an activity diagram describes the sequence or series of activities that happen when a user invokes the online shopping system.
+Second, after familiarizing yourself with the symbols used in designing an activity diagram, you then need to identify the flow of actions included based on your use case diagram.

 - Step 3: Add the Actors (users) involved.

-Actors carry out their actions on things, transforming them into other objects or changing their state.
-This actor is someone or something that interacts with the system from outside the system.
+Third, actors carry out their actions on things, transforming them into other objects or changing their state.

 - Step 4: Trace the flow of activities.

-Action or control flows (paths or edges) are utilized to depict the change from one activity state to the next.
-There might be several entering and outgoing action flows in this notation.
-It can also be sequential, branching, or run at the same time.
+Finally, Action or control flows (paths or edges) are utilized to depict the change from one activity state to the next.

 - Online Shopping System Use Case Diagram